sampsyo/home/_drafts/vlsd.md

 ## Silicon Recycling

 We envision *silicon recycling:* an imaginary world where we make new MCMs by harvesting chiplets from old computers and remixing them in new ways.
-Silicon recycling is the general principle of *design for active disassembly* [@dfad] applied to integrated circuits.
+Silicon recycling is the general principle of [design for active disassembly][dfad] applied to integrated circuits.
-In the same way a couch or a toaster could be built with debondable adhesives to make recycling easier at the end of its life [@debond], the idea is to build MCMs with a debondable process.
+In the same way a couch or a toaster could be built with debondable adhesives [to make recycling easier at the end of its life][debond], the idea is to build MCMs with a debondable process.

 In the real world, MCM packaging uses a *bonding* process to attach chiplets to a silicon interposer.
-I like to imagine the world’s tiniest soldering iron (at, say, a 10&nbsp;$\mu$m pitch) attaching the bumps on each chiplet to the corresponding pad on the interposer.
+I like to imagine the world’s tiniest soldering iron (at, say, a 10&nbsp;µm pitch) attaching the bumps on each chiplet to the corresponding pad on the interposer.
 In our imaginary world of silicon recycling, the idea is to (somehow) make this bonding process reversible.
 We build the MCM in the same way, but we design the bonding process in a way that makes it possible to undo the tiny, metaphorical soldering job.
 By applying heat, lasers, some magical solvent, or a combination of the three, the chiplets break free from the interposer---and both are undamaged, ready to be bonded again in a new product.